 One way that this culture plays out for people, is through their participation in the life of the local community and greater Wyoming area.
 During the on-site visit of the accreditation and through focus groups and informal conversations, it was evident that the staff members went above and beyond to ensure community activities were accessible to every person, and then stepped back so people could make real relationships outside of paid supports.

 CQL Accreditation provided The Arc of Natrona County with a proven framework for quality enhancement through self-assessments, reviews, interviews, on-site visits, focus groups, data analysis, ongoing partnership, and more.
 The process goes far beyond traditional accreditation approaches which look at regulatory requirements, and evaluates the impact that policies are having on people’s lives.
 Through the use of CQL’s trademarked tools, organizations like The Arc of Natrona County can learn about, collect, and analyze data about the outcomes in people’s lives and the supports they provide to help people achieve those outcomes.

 “Accreditation through CQL is not easy.
-It’s not just a policy review or some stamp of approval,” states Katherine Dunbar, Vice President of Accreditation of CQL.
+It’s not just a policy review or some stamp of approval,” states Katherine Dunbar, Vice President of Services and Systems Excellence of CQL.
 “It’s a very demanding process that produces real results.
 Through a collaborative approach with organizations, we work closely with them to leverage areas of excellence, identify opportunities for improvement, and integrate CQL’s proprietary tools to enhance people’s lives.”